geoglows/pygeoglows/docs/geoglows_streamflow.rst

 seasonal_plot
 -------------
-Processes the results of ``streamflow.seasonal_average`` into a dictionary of the series needed to plot with plotly, or the plotly generated html code.
+Processes the results of `seasonal_average`_ into a dictionary of the series needed to plot with plotly, or the plotly generated html code.

 +----------------------+--------------------------------------------------------+--------------------------+